cmeiklejohn/cmeiklejohn.github.io/_posts/2015-10-17-leaderboard.markdown

 The [design of this CRDT](https://github.com/lasp-lang/lasp/blob/master/src/lasp_top_k_var.erl) ensures that update operations and merge operations preserve the top-K entries by value, arbitrating on lexicographical order of keys.
-(Keep in mind, this implemention is just a prototype to explore the design space, and should not be used in production!)
+For this application, we assume 1 for the value of K.  (Keep in mind, this implemention is just a prototype to explore the design space, and should not be used in production!)

 ## Initialize client processes